aravindhKumaran/aravindhKumaran/README.md

 ### <div align="center">Hey I'm Aravindh,  👨‍💻currently working as a Data Engineering Consultant  🚀</div>

-👉 Experienced consultant specializing in building data platforms for startups <br>
-👉 Offers end-to-end services, from requirements collection to automation and production deployment <br>
+👉 I specialize in designing and implementing end-to-end data pipelines on AWS, transforming business requirements into scalable solutions. <br>
 👉 Proficient in modern data stacks and passionate about leveraging cutting-edge technologies for effective data solutions <br>